 Each school has a set of rules, called over-subscription criteria or admissions criteria.
 If a school is over-subscribed it will use these rules when allocating places.

 The over-subscription criteria we set are the criteria that apply to the majority of community and voluntary controlled schools in the county.
 There are some exceptions to these criteria which are in the Information for parents booklets.

-- Information for parents: Starting at school or transferring from infant school to junior school 2016/17 - Southern area (PDF, 2.2MB)
+- Information for parents: Transferring from infant school to junior school 2018/19 booklet (PDF, 914KB)

 Academies and church aided, foundation and free schools